brylevkirill/notes/interesting recent papers.md

 >	"The authors apply a WaveNet-like architecture to the task of Machine Translation.
 Encoder (Source Network) and Decoder (Target Network) are CNNs that use Dilated Convolutions and they are stacked on top of each other.
 The Target Network uses Masked Convolutions to ensure that it only relies on information from the past.
 Crucially, the time complexity of the network is c(|S| + |T|), which is cheaper than that of the common seq2seq attention architecture (|S|*|T|).
 Through dilated convolutions the network has constant path lengths between [source input -> target output] and [target inputs -> target output] nodes.
 This allows for efficient propagation of gradients."
  - <https://github.com/dennybritz/deeplearning-papernotes/blob/master/notes/nmt-linear-time.md>

-[Language Modeling with Gated Convolutional Networks](http://arxiv.org/abs/1612.08083) (outperforming LSTM on language modelling) (Facebook)
+[Language Modeling with Gated Convolutional Networks](http://arxiv.org/abs/1612.08083) (Facebook)  # outperforming LSTM on language modelling
   - <https://github.com/DingKe/nn_playground/tree/master/gcnn>

 ----